programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 #### Image Editing Software (GIMP or other)

-In this lesson, you will learn to use the free and open source GNU Image Manipulation Program ([GIMP](https://www.gimp.org/)) to prepare real-world topographical data which you'll import into 0&#x0338; A.D.
+In this lesson, you will learn to use the free and open source GNU Image Manipulation Program ([GIMP](https://www.gimp.org/)) to prepare real-world topographical data which you will import into 0&#x0338; A.D.
 If you already know how to use another image editing program (such as Adobe Photoshop), then you ought to use that instead, replacing the lesson's steps with the equivalents in your chosen program.

 Like 0&#x0338; A.D., GIMP is available for every major desktop OS.
 For Apple MacOS or Microsoft Windows, the best place to find an installable package is on the official GIMP website's [Downloads page](https://www.gimp.org/downloads/).
 For a libre Unix-like OS (such as GNU/Linux or a BSD), the officially recommended way to install GIMP is via the OS's own package repository.